Here are some of the biggest factors that influence your power bill.

 Old Technology

 Older appliances tend to use more power than newer models.
-New technology enables appliances to be more energy efficient.
+New technology makes appliances more energy efficient.

 ENERGY STAR vs. EnerGuide